iu-parfunc/ecoop24-marmoset-artifact/README.md

 ### Automated scripts / other instructions

-Structure of the environment.
+All scripts and benchmarks reside in one of the two directories in the container:

-1. All the benchmarks in the evaluation for Gibbon and Marmoset reside in the `ECOOP-2024-Bench` directory.
+1. `~/ECOOP-2024-Bench` — evaluation for Gibbon and Marmoset (all tables and Figure 10).

-2. The benchmarks for the GHC comparison reside in the `Ghc` directory.
+2. `~/Ghc` — evaluation for GHC and Marmoset (Figure 9).

-We provide 4 scripts, which map on figures in the paper as follows:
+Four Python scripts map on the figures and tables in the paper as follows:

 1. `~/ECOOP-2024-Bench/generate_runtimes.py` — generates the run times  for Gibbon, Marmoset-greedy, and Marmoset-solver, `Tables 1-7`